The New Art of the Deal:

 Down in the basement comms room, Malik was hunched over his own workstation, finalizing the electronic warfare package for the Kozlov operation.
 Maps of Wrocław covered one screen, GPS coordinates and cellular tower locations on another, and a real-time traffic feed on a third.
 Beside him, Sean Kennedy, all restless energy and sharp eyes, was reviewing secondary communication protocols, his leg bouncing with barely contained frustration.

-“How’s it looking?”
-Dar asked as she appeared in the doorway, then moved to Malik’s station.
 Malik kept his surprise hidden, his expression unreadable.
-This was the first time he could recall Dar visiting this area.
+This was the first time he’d seen Dar visiting down here.

 Dar noticed immediately.